coastal-science/coastal-science.github.io/content/research/publications/teng-wei-master.md

 **KEYWORDS**

 **Cite this article as:** Lin, T.-W. (2023). *Forecasting the trajectories of Southern Resident Killer Whales with stochastic continuous-time movement models.* Simon Fraser University.

-**Cite this article as:** Lin, T.-W. (2023). *Forecasting the trajectories of Southern Resident Killer Whales with stochastic continuous-time movement models.* Simon Fraser University.